ncshy/Linux-Investigations/investigate_ReceivePacketSteering/README.md

 ## What is RPS? ##

 For high performance networking, per packet processing in the CPU needs to be very fast.
 One important way of achieving this when the CPU speed is fixed, is through parallel processing of packets. i.e, Dividing a set of packets into subsets and processing each subset on a CPU core.
 Since it is dealing with fewer packets, there is more time available for per packet processing <br>

 Most modern NICs have multiple queues on network port to receive and transmit packets, and each queue can be assigned to a CPU core.
 In effect generally, if a packet hits queue0, it is processed by core0; queue1 by core1 etc. <br>

 Therefore the queues act as our subset and the mechanism to divide the set of packets into subsets is done by moving packets into each of these queues.
-This is called Receive Side Scalingg (RSS) and is done in the NIC hardware.
+This is called Receive Side Scalingg (RSS) and is done in the NIC hardware. <br>
 However, not all NICs might support RSS, and thus the implementation of this same idea on the software is called Receive Packet Steering (RPS). <br>

 ## How is RPS implemented in the Linux Kernel ##